saeed-anwar/saeed-anwar.github.io/index.md

 ---
 ### Full Ph.D. scholarships available
-* I am looking for Ph.D. students with exceptional English ability, coding ability, and research experience.
-The candidate must have a high GPA and rich experience in research with publications in top venues.
-Drop me an email if you are interested.
+* Scholarships for PostDoc, PhD and Masters available at ICS, KFUPM.
+I am looking for students with exceptional English ability, coding ability, Good GPA and research experience.
+Drop me an [email](saeed.anwar@kfupm.edu.sa) if you are interested.

 ---
 ### Special Issue!